Tinkerforge/doc/en/source/Kits/WeatherStation/Construction_Basic.rst

   with four nuts

-If everything went as expected the Bricklet connector should have about 1mm space to the topside part.
+If everything went as expected the Bricklet connector should have about 1mm space to the top side part.
 This way it is still easy to connect the Bricklet cable, and the sensor is at a good position to give useful measurements.